Home Abstracts » Late-breaking Abstracts

 Evaluation and outcomes

-- Late-breaking abstracts submitted to the Congress will be screened by the Congress Scientific Committee for relevance to the Congress’ scientific content and presentation.
+- Late-breaking abstracts submitted to the Congress will be screened by members of the Scientific Programme Board in consultation with FEBS Press editorial staff for relevance to the Congress’ scientific content, and presentation.
 Abstracts not meeting the quality standards will not be accepted.

-- Research outlined in a late-breaking abstract accepted to the 45th FEBS Congress will be presented (by the presenting author) as an e-poster.
+- Research outlined in a late-breaking abstract accepted to the 47th FEBS Congress will be presented (by the presenting author) as a poster.

-- Late-breaking abstracts accepted to the 45th FEBS Congress will be presented on the Congress website shortly before and during the Congress, and on the virtual event platform (as for other abstracts at the event); however, late-breaking abstracts will not be included in the FEBS Open Bio supplement of Congress abstracts.
+- Late-breaking abstracts accepted to the 47th FEBS Congress will be presented on the Congress website shortly before and during the Congress, and on the Congress app (as for other abstracts at the event); however, late-breaking abstracts will not be included in the FEBS Open Bio supplement of Congress abstracts.

-- To ensure assessment of a late-breaking abstract and inclusion in the FEBS Congress website abstract section and virtual platform, submission of the abstract AND registration of the presenting author, with payment, must be complete by May 23, 2021.
-Confirmation of abstract acceptance for the Congress will be communicated by June 3, 2021.
+- To ensure assessment of a late-breaking abstract and inclusion in the Congress website abstract section and Congress app, submission of the abstract AND registration of the presenting author, with payment, must be complete by May 24, 2023.
+Confirmation of abstract acceptance for the Congress will be communicated by June 6, 2023.

 - Abstract Topic: Please choose carefully the most relevant abstract topic from the drop-down menu.

 - Title: Your abstract title should be short and informative, and must not exceed 200 characters.
-It must be written in ‘sentence case’ – do not write your title in all capital letters.
+It must be written in ‘sentence case’ – capitalise only the first word and any words or abbreviations that must be capitalised, e.g. Revisiting the Staphylococcus aureusSarA regulon by high-throughput screening.
+Do not write your title in all capital letters.

-- Authors and Institutions: Please add authors by using the 'Add/Edit Author' button.
+- Authors and Institutions: These must be added into the special fields for this information, for the presenting author and each co-author – do not add any author details into the abstract body.Add authors by using the 'Add/Edit Author' button.
 The presenting author can be changed by clicking the ‘Edit Author’ button of the preferred author and by choosing ‘Yes’ for ‘Presenter’ field.
 The order of authors can also be changed by editing the ‘Numerical Order’ of an author.
 There is also an option to indicate an equal author contribution from particular authors, which will be shown by an asterisk on the author names.
-Author names will be automatically formatted in the following style: A. Smith, B. Jones, etc. The author's workplace address must be added for every author listed – this can be done via the Add/Edit Author's Workplace(s) button.
+Author names will be automatically formatted in the following style: A. Smith, B. Jones, etc. The author's workplace address must be added for every author listed – use the Add/Edit Author's Workplace(s) button for this.

 - Abstract Body:

 a.
 Your abstract body can have a maximum of 2000 characters (with formatting and spaces).
 The first sentences should provide the background of the work.
-This should be followed by the experimental details, with a conclusion of one or two sentences.
+This should be followed by the experimental details, with a conclusion of one or two sentences; there is no need for subheadings for these sections.
 The abstract body should be presented as one single paragraph – do not use paragraph returns.

 b.
 Please use the text field to type the abstract body only.
 The text can also be copied and pasted into this field, but if this method is used we recommend that the text is pasted as plain text.
 Editing tools are provided for formatting; see note 6c.
 Please use the ‘Preview’ button to check the final format of your abstract body carefully.